jehogit/merging-pulling-exercise/README.md

   `red-firstname`

-  (Save and exit--you may now try `git status` to see the rainbow.md was modified but not added.)
+- Save and exit.
+You may now try `git status` to see the rainbow.md was modified but not added.

 - Stage your changes to your local git repository (add):